-The Veterans Center at Regis College works one-on-one with military-connected learners (veterans, active duty service members, and their family members) to help navigate the process of applying for and using various VA education benefits.
-All veterans and military-connected learners may use the GI Bill to cover the costs of their Regis education.
+The Veterans Center at Regis College works one-on-one with military-connected learners (veterans, service members, and their family members) to help navigate the process of applying for and using various VA education benefit programs.
+All eligible veterans and military-connected learners may use the GI Bill® to cover the costs of their Regis education.
 The current benefit rate (100% eligibility) for the Post 9/11 GI Bill® is below:

-VA work study allows veterans to receive additional funding by working on Regis' campus in an administrative role.
+Veterans Affairs (VA) work study allows veterans to receive additional funding by working on Regis' campus in an administrative role.
 In order to be eligible to take part in this program, the student must be using an approved VA education benefit program.
 Veterans or military connected learners using a VA education benefit who are interested in a VA work-study position must apply in order to be considered.
 Please contact the Manager of Veteran Services for more information.